rbelnienk/intervals_icu_proxy/README.md

 This project contains two Vercel serverless functions:

 - `api/icu/[...path].js`: a secure proxy for the [Intervals.icu API](https://intervals.icu/).
-It adds token-based access
-  control and handles the required Basic authentication using an API key stored in Vercel environment variables.
+It adds Basic access control (username & password) and handles the required upstream Basic authentication using an API key stored in Vercel environment variables.
 - `api/env.js`: a debugging endpoint that makes it easy to confirm which environment variables are defined at runtime.

 Both functions run on Vercel's Node.js runtime so they can access `process.env` values.